ldv-klever/klever/docs/verifying_new_program.rst

    $ make clean && rm -rf clade

 After successful preparation of the build base that includes the normal build process, you can run Simple OS.
+It is not necessary for its verification by means of Klever, but this clarifies its workflow and demonstrates possible bugs.

-The first command-line argument specifies a module to be launched:
+The first command-line argument for :file:`simple-os` specifies a module to be launched:

 * *0* is *simple*.
 * *1* is *simple-double-allocation* (there is a specially introduced bug).